 When fermenting it is important to ensure that your jars are nice and clean in order to avoid contamination, it is not vital that they are sterilised they simply need to be clean but as we get a lot of enquiries on how to sterilise we decided to do a blog on it.

 Please be very careful when doing this as the jars will be HOT!
 The first process of sterilisation, regardless of which method you choose, is to check the jars or bottles thoroughly for damage such as cracks, breaks, and chips.
 If you find any of your jars or bottles are damaged you must discard them.
-The heat of the sterilisation can break or explode damaged jars.
+The heat of the sterilization can break or explode damaged jars.
+Please note NEVER pour boiling water directly into anything Made of glass.
+This WILL cause the jar to crack.

 Method 1: The oven